Looking for the perfect Korean tea to start your day or unwind in the afternoon?

 Why Korean Tea Culture is Unique

-Believe it or not, most Korean “teas” are technically infusions since they don’t contain Camellia Sinensis.
+Believe it or not, most Korean “teas” are technically infusions since they don’t contain Camellia Sinensis, the official green tea leaf.

 When Koreans talk about teas, they can mean any hot non-coffee beverage.
 “Infusions” are fruits or herbs steeped in hot water.